Florida — Statewide

 Second opinion on an active Florida case

-Florida residents already represented by a litigator who want an independent senior read — before mediation, before deposition, before signing a settlement — can engage a four-band flat-fee Second Opinion review.
-I do not communicate with your current Florida counsel without authorization, do not appear in court, and do not assume representation.
-The work product is yours; share it with your lawyer or keep it private.
+Florida residents with an active family law matter — represented or self-represented, already filed or still pre-filing — who want an independent expert read before mediation, before deposition, before signing a settlement, or before walking into court alone, can engage a four-band flat-fee Second Opinion review.
+I do not communicate with your current Florida counsel (if any) without authorization, do not appear in court, and do not assume representation.
+The work product is yours; share it with your lawyer, use it to inform your own filings, or keep it private.

-Bands run from $3,500 (Foundation) to $19,500 (War Room) based on document volume and case complexity.
+Bands run from $3,500 (Foundation) to $20,000+ (Strategy Risk Intensive) based on document volume and case complexity.
 See the Second Opinion page for full band criteria.

 Florida-specific consultation FAQ